Grow Great Fruit Program Options

 A: Yes indeed!
 You’re one of the main people we had in mind when we wrote the program and in fact you can get the most value out of it, because the less trees you have, the more important it is that you get good results.
-If you have a lot of trees you can more easily carry mistakes and failures, because you’ll probably still get some fruit, but if you have less than 10 trees, say, it’s much more important to get those trees really productive and fruitful as fast as possible, so you’re getting a good return on the time you put into them.
+If you have a lot of trees you can more easily carry mistakes and failures, because you’ll probably still get some fruit.
+However, if you have less than 10 trees, say, it’s much more important to get those trees really productive and fruitful as fast as possible, so you’re getting a good return on the time you put into them.

 A: Many of our members choose to stay beyond the first year because they find the weekly reminders about what jobs they should be doing really useful, and want continued access to us as they gain skills and confidence.
-It’s essentially a year-long program, but we have many members who have chosen to stay with us for more than two years, and even a few life members.
-There’s also a graduate program you can move to, which we make available after one year.
+It’s essentially a year-long program, but we have many members who have chosen to stay with us for more than 2 years, and even a few life members.
+There’s also a graduate program you can move to, which we make available after 1 year.

 Q: Do you do site visits?

 A: We’d love to, but with members all over the world, it’s not a service we can offer.
 However the one-on-one consultations for Premium members can work in the same way.
 We can do the consultation on a video platform (like Skype), you can take us into your garden or orchard on your smart phone or other device (as long as your signal is good enough), so we can look at specific trees.
 We’ve given many ‘virtual’ pruning lessons that way!

 In this course you’ll get the tools you need to help you achieve success.
 Here’s what’s in the Organic Resource Kit: